-- 1. General requirements for degrees as stated on page 103 apply to music degrees also. - 2.
+- 1. General requirements for degrees as stated on page 87 apply to music degrees also. - 2.
 Minimum recital requirements - A. Bachelor of Music Performance - 1.
 Junior Recital (thirty minutes) - 2.
 Senior Recital (sixty minutes) - B. Bachelor of Music Church Music and Worship Senior Recital (thirty minutes) - C. Bachelor of Arts or Bachelor of Music Music Education Senior Recital (thirty minutes) - 3.
-The final examination for all applied music courses is a jury performed at the close of each semester, unless the credit is elective, i.e. not required for a degree or taken as the General Education Fine Arts requirement.
+The final examination for all applied music courses is a jury performed at the close of each semester, unless the credit is elective, i.e. not required for a degree.
 This jury is performed in the presence of a panel from the music faculty.
 The jury grade will partly determine the student's grade for the course.
 Students may or may not be required to perform a jury in the semester of their junior or senior recital at the teacher's discretion. - 4.
-All students with a major in music, other than students with a concentration in keyboard, are required to pass the Piano Proficiency/Secondary Examination.
-Music majors with a concentration in keyboard are required to pass the Freshman Technique Exam, which satisfies the Piano Proficiency/Secondary examination requirement. - 5.
+All students with a major in music, other than students with a concentration in keyboard, are required to pass the Piano Proficiency.
+Music majors with a concentration in keyboard are required to pass the Freshman Technique Exam, which satisfies the Piano Proficiency requirement. - 5.
 Applied music courses (private lessons) may not be audited. - 6.
 All students, including transfer students, must pass sophomore assessment before enrolling for advanced (3000-4000) applied music. - 7.
 MUS 4000 must be taken during the last semester of classroom study (the semester prior to student teaching for music education students) and concurrently with EDU 4000. - 8.
-All graduating music majors will be required to take the Major Field Achievement Test (MFAT) in music. - Students who wish to take private lessons for elective or General Education Fine Arts credit may enroll for no more than ONE HOUR of credit per semester, unless approved by the dean of the School of Music and Fine Arts.
+All graduating music majors will be required to take the Major Field Achievement Test (MFAT) in music. - 9.
+Students wishing to take private lessons for elective credit may enroll with the consent of the teacher.
+Students with limited or no musical background may be better served enrolling for class instruction. - 10.
+Students must be continuously enrolled in applied music up to and including the semester in which they give a recital.